© Crown copyright 2020

 Supporting children and young people in children’s homes and residential special schools and colleges during self-isolation will be a complex task.
-Consideration should be given to the needs of the entire household and to individual children’s and young people’s needs, working closely with parents and carers where appropriate.
+Consideration should be given to the needs of the entire household, and to individual children’s and young people’s needs, working closely with parents and carers where appropriate.
 Where the home, school or college is not located in the child’s or young person’s ‘home’ local authority, the two local authorities should liaise to ensure no child or young person is unsupported.

 Atypical settings are staffed by a wide range of people and some may be more vulnerable, for example, because they have an underlying health condition.
-The government has advised those who are at increased risk of severe illness from coronavirus (COVID-19) to be particularly careful in following social distancing measures.

 Staff not in one of the more vulnerable health groups can continue to work as normal.